Elizabeth Jens: Early life and education

 Jens is from Torquay, Victoria.
 She decided at the age of twelve that she wanted to be an astronaut, after seeing a talk from one of the Apollo astronauts in Geelong.
 She went to school at Sacred Heart College, Geelong, where she was encouraged to study maths and physics.
 She studied at the University of Melbourne, graduating with a bachelor's degree in mechanical engineering and bachelor's degree in physics in 2008.
 She attended an introductory course at the International Space University at Ames Research Center.
 She completed her graduate studies as a Fulbright scholar (sponsored by BHP) and Rotary International Scholar at Stanford University.
 After her Masters, Jens joined Jet Propulsion Laboratory as an intern, before beginning a PhD in aeronautics and astronautics.
 Jens was an Amelia Earhart Fellow in 2012 and 2014.
-She completed her PhD, "Hybrid Rocket Combustion and Applications to Space Exploration Missions" in 2016, under the supervision of Brian Cantwell and Scott Hubbard.
+She completed her PhD, "Hybrid Rocket Combustion and Applications to Space Exploration Missions" in 2016, under the supervision of Brian Cantwell and G. Scott Hubbard.
 Whilst still a student, Jens was recognised as an Emerging Space Industry Leader.